• Skip to primary navigation

 Homemade Limoncello Ingredients

-• 90-95% (ABV 56 to 64 proof) pure rectified alcohol) (sub Everclear (or 151-proof pure grain alcohol that's 75.5% alcohol by volume or ABV), or as a last resort, use a high-quality vodka but this really isn't limoncello)*
+• 90-95% (ABV 56 to 64 proof) pure rectified alcohol (like Everclear (or 151-proof pure grain alcohol that's 75.5% alcohol by volume or ABV or Golden Grain).
+As a last resort, use a high-quality vodka, but this isn't limoncello, it's lemon vodka)*

 • granulated sugar